briandenicola/kubernetes/README.md

 | Basic | A simple GKE cluster for testing and comparisons only. |

 # Demo Apps
+* eshop - A sample application from Microsoft to demonstrate various Azure services
 * httpbin - A simple web application to test various HTTP calls (http://httpbin.org/)
 * mssql - An example on how to deploy SQL Server in an Always On configuration _Outdated_
 * nodejs - A very basic Nodejs API container